Conasprella vanhyningi

 Conasprella vanhyningi is a species of sea snail, a marine gastropod mollusk in the family Conidae, the cone snails and their allies.
+It is named after malacologist Thompson Van Hyning.

 Like all species within the genus Conasprella, these cone snails are predatory and venomous.
 They are capable of stinging humans, therefore live ones should be handled carefully or not at all.

 Description

 The size of the shell varies between 15 mm and 55 mm.

 Distribution

 Locus typicus: Off Pompano Beach, Florida.

 This marine species occurs off Eastern Florida.